bogzbonny/tui-nvim/README.md

 ## Usage:
 tui-nvim does not come with any builtin support any terminal programs.
-Intead, the user supports their own terminal programs.
+Instead, the user supports their own terminal programs.

 If an option such as `height` is not provided, it will fallback to the defaults or the configuration found in `require("tui-nvim").setup()`